VelonSocks

 Next Step

-Send your target sales channel, barcode needs, and reference packaging.
-We can recommend a packaging route that fits your launch without adding unnecessary complexity.
+Send your sales channel, barcode needs, and reference packaging.
+We can recommend a pack route that fits the launch without adding unnecessary complexity.